 Add an umbrella policy to boost your liability coverage into the millions.

 Homeowners Insurance for Older Homes

-There’s another kind of homeowners insurance (HO-8) used when your home is so old it would be impossible to replace.
-It couldn’t be built like the original — that is, new electrical code wouldn’t permit the same electrical, etc.
+Another kind of homeowners insurance (HO-8) is used when your home is so old that it would be impossible to replace.
+It couldn't be built like the original.
+So, for example, new electrical code wouldn't permit the same electrical, etc.

-An HO-8 policy covers the same perils as the basic HO-1, but will only pay you the repair cost or market value instead of the replacement value.
+An HO-8 policy covers the same perils as the basic HO-1, but will pay you only the repair cost or market value, not the replacement value.

 If your home is old, but not so old that it’s historic, you might want another homeowners insurance coverage.
 A “law and ordinance” policy covers the cost of rebuilding using today’s building codes.
-It’s good to have if the building codes have changed a lot (for example, in Florida) since your home was built.
+It’s good to have if the building codes have changed a lot since your home was built.